-The Partnership believes that the current levels of oil, condensate and NGL prices and the forecasted prices for these energy commodities have caused producers in and around its crude oil gathering and natural gas gathering and gas processing areas of operation to focus their drilling programs on regions rich in these forms of hydrocarbons.
+We believe that, despite recent declines, with current commodity price levels for crude oil, condensate and NGLs, producers in and around the Partnership's crude oil gathering and natural gas gathering and gas processing areas of operation will continue drilling programs in regions rich in these forms of hydrocarbons, where economics are attractive to producers.
 Liquids rich gas is prevalent from oil wells in the Wolfberry, Cline and Canyon Sands plays, which are accessible by the SAOU processing business in the Permian Basin; from the oil wells in the Wolfberry and Bone Springs plays and re-development of the Central Basin, which are accessible by the Sand Hills system and the Versado system; from "oilier" portions of the Barnett Shale natural gas play, especially portions of Montague, Cooke, Clay and Wise counties, which are accessible by the North Texas System and from oil wells in the Bakken and Three Forks plays, which are accessible by its Badlands business in North Dakota.

-The impact of high producer activity and resulting NGL supplies from areas rich in oil, condensate and NGLs continue to generate demand for the Partnership's fractionation services at the Mont Belvieu market hub.
-As a result of increasing demand, since 2010 the Partnership has added 178 MBbl/d of fractionation capacity with the additions of CBF Trains 3 and 4.
+The impact of producer activity and resulting NGL supplies from areas rich in crude oil, condensate and NGLs continue to generate demand for the Partnership's fractionation services at the Mont Belvieu market hub and for LPG export services at the Partnership's Galena Park Marine Terminal on the Houston Ship Channel.
+Since 2010, in response to increasing demand, the Partnership has added 178 MBbl/d of additional fractionation capacity with the additions of CBF Trains 3 and 4, and has started construction of CBF Train 5 which is expected to add an additional 100 MBbl/d of fractionation capacity starting in mid-2016.
 The Partnership also funded its share of the NGL fractionation expansion at Gulf Coast Fractionators ("GCF").
 The strength of demand continues to benefit fractionation service providers in the form of long-term, "take-or-pay" contracts for new and existing fractionation capacity.
-We believe that the higher volumes of fractionated NGLs will also result in increased demand for other related fee-based services provided by the Partnership's Downstream Business.
-Continued demand for fractionation capacity will lead to other growth opportunities, such as the potential to provide fractionation services at Mont Belvieu for producers in the Utica and Marcellus Shale plays in Ohio, West Virginia and Pennsylvania.
+The Partnership believes that the higher volumes of fractionated NGLs will also result in increased demand for other related fee-based services provided by the Partnership's Downstream Business.
+Continued demand for fractionation capacity is expected to lead to other growth opportunities.